1technophile/OpenMQTTGateway/docs/upload/arduino-ide.md

 * Open the serial monitor and set 115200 bauds
 * Upload ➡️
 * You should see the logs into the serial monitor

+With an ESP if you did not set your network and mqtt parameters manualy you can now open the [web portal configuration](portal.md).